Documents and Forms:

 We encourage those who see the value of the research the Jacobs Research Funds supports to make contributions, large or small, to the endowment.
 All gifts qualify as bona fide charitable contributions in both the United States (501c3) and Canada.
 Please make your check (or cheque) payable to Jacobs Research Funds.
 Please enclose one of the donation forms at the left with your gift, indicating whether you would like to be acknowledged publicly or prefer to remain anonymous.

 Contributions in American dollars may be sent to: Jacobs Research Funds of the Whatcom Museum, 121 Prospect Street, Bellingham, WA 98225, Attention: Amy Geise.

-Canadians wishing to make a donation to support the Jacobs Research Funds should do so via the British Columbia branch of the Whatcom Museum Society: Suzanne Gessner, Manager; Whatcom Museum Society British Columbia (WMSBC); 835 E 22nd Ave, Vancouver, BC V5V 1V8.
+Canadians wishing to make a donation to support the Jacobs Research Funds should do so via Whatcom Museum Society British Columbia (WMSBC): Suzanne Gessner, Manager; Whatcom Museum Society British Columbia (WMSBC); 835 E 22nd Ave, Vancouver, BC V5V 1V8.
 The Whatcom Museum Society holds Tax Registration Number 861680635RR001 from the Canada Customs and Revenue Agency and will issue a tax receipt.